samarpan-rai/healthchecks_wrapper/docs/index.rst

-Welcome to HealthChecks Context Manager's documentation!
+Welcome to Documentation for HealthChecks.io wrapper
 ======================================

 .. toctree::